What Role Does the Environment Play in Autism?

 Of course, genes play a major role in autism.

 For decades, studies of twins have shown the significant influence of genes on autism.
 Identical twins, who have the same DNA, are much more likely to both have autism than fraternal twins, who share about half of their DNA.
-A 2019 study of people in five countries estimated that 80 percent of autism is genetic.7
+A 2019 study of people in five countries estimated that 80 percent of autism is genetic.8

-Researchers have identified more than 850 genes that contribute to autism when the genes have rare variations in their code.
-These genetic variations are often not inherited from parents.
-Instead, they may occur for the first time in the embryo.
-These variations are called “de novo,” a Latin phrase for new.
+Many of these genetic variations are not inherited from parents.
+Instead, they occur for the first time in the embryo.
+These variations, or variants, are called “de novo,” a Latin phrase for new.

-But some genetic variations may have a smaller influence on autism and may not cause autism in every person who has them.
+Some variants may have a smaller influence on autism and may not cause autism in every person who has them.
 In some instances, common variations in a gene, when combined with a particular exposure during pregnancy, may contribute to autism, Volk says.

 A Shared Environment: The Experience of Twins

 Alycia Halladay, Ph.D., is the parent of twin girls, one of whom has autism.
 A SPARK research participant, she is interested in how both genes and the environment affect autism.
 Like all twins, her daughters shared the same prenatal environment, at the same time.
-But as fraternal twins, the 12-year-olds do not have the same DNA.
+But as fraternal twins, the teenagers do not have the same DNA.

 Was there something about them that made one twin more likely to have autism, or one twin less likely, she wonders.
 “That’s why it’s so important to include both genetics and the environment in the equation, because there are so many interactions there,” says Halladay, who is chief science officer at the Autism Science Foundation.